wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    | --------- | ------- | ----: | ---: | ---- |
    | 2019-04-08 imager_1.7.1.dmg | - | 18.7 MB | ?
 GB | - |

-1. Open file "imager_1.7.1.dmg" to pop-up <tt>/Volumes/Raspberry Pi Imager</tt>.
-1. Drag the <tt>Raspberry Pi Imager.app</tt> icon and drop it over the blue folder (to move it into the Applications folder).
-1. Press command+Q or click the red dot at the upper-right.
-1. Delete file "imager.x.x.x.dmg" file (to recover disk space).
-1. Find file "Raspberry Pi Imager.app" and click to run it.
-1. Click "Open" for the dialog about "Are you sure you want to open it?".
-1. Click "CHOOSE OS" (do NOT select the first "Raspberry Pi" you see because it is for older 32-bit chips).
-1. If you are installing for a Raspberry Pi 64-bit, select "Raspberry Pi OS (other)", then a 64-bit one "with no desktop environment" (because you're a pro).

    <a name="zipSizes"></a>

    | Date/File | Version | Download | Unzipped | Blog |